 The answer to this question depends strongly on your particular situation.
 If you have enough stable income to manage a payment plan, and a lot of non-exempt property that you are unwilling to part with, Chapter 13 may be a good option.
 If you don't have much stable income, and most of your property is exempt, Chapter 7 might be better.

-In any case, it would be a good idea to consult a local bankruptcy lawyer in Gahanna, Ohio.
-Your lawyer can make an educated judgment as to what your best option is, and advise you accordingly (of course, the choice to file for bankruptcy is ultimately yours).
+In any case, it would be a good idea to consult a local bankruptcy Lawyer in Gahanna, Ohio.
+Your Lawyer can make an educated judgment as to what your best option is, and advise you accordingly (of course, the choice to file for bankruptcy is ultimately yours).